neomakes/neoLAT/README.md

 **NeoLAT** is a specialized testbed designed for evaluating and experimenting with Local Agentic AI systems.
 It provides a robust environment for comparing performance across different local inference engines (MLX-based PyTorch, Ollama) and testing cognitive capabilities on tasks like Sudoku, ARC-1, and ARC-2.

+## Mission: Bridging the Gap for Mission-Critical Local AI

+NeoLAT is not just a testbed; it’s a crucible for the next generation of AI agents that must operate where the cloud cannot reach.
+We focus on safety, speed, and local autonomy for environments where failure is not an option.

 ## 🚀 Key Features

 - **Local Inference Focus**: Optimized for running powerful models locally on Apple Silicon (via MLX) and other platforms.